Eating Disorder Recovery: When To Seek Support

 Counseling options

 Eating disorders often accompany feelings of shame, embarrassment, or difficulty leaving home.
 In addition, the high rate of co-morbid depressive disorders can make it challenging to reach out for support.
-If you're not ready to try in-person therapy, online counseling might be more accessible.
+If you're not ready to try in-person therapy, online counseling might be more available.

 Studies also show the effectiveness of online therapy.
 One 2021 study on the effectiveness of internet-based therapy for eating disorders found that online therapy increased physical and mental health, self-esteem, social functioning, and quality of life.
 Treatment effects were sustained over one year after therapy ended.
 These results show that online therapy can have effects similar to in-person options.